sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/complexity-and-big-o-notation.md

 If this is your first time covering these concepts, the best thing you can do right now is practice.
 There are plenty of practice resources available for free online.
-Once you feel up to speed, start the [Data Structures](/tutorials-cheat-sheets/data-structures-and-algorithms/) section.
+Once you feel up to speed, start the [next](/tutorials-cheat-sheets/data-structures-and-algorithms/) section.